sumanthumesh/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Michigan Ann Arbor
+  - name: University of Michigan, Ann Arbor
     url: https://umich.edu/

 # Short bio (displayed in user profile at end of posts)